 Set up a path

-The Path Setup Wizard is recommended way to set up a network path.
+The Path Setup Wizard is the recommended way to set up a network path.
 You can configure one or more paths at a time, target any reachable IP address world-wide including other monitoring points, and it makes all path attributes available for customization.

 - APM returns monitoring results on the path performance page.
 You’ll likely want to start by examining capacity measurements.